The Good Darky: Description and history

 The bronze statue was commissioned in 1927 by Jackson Lee "Jack" Bryan, a cotton planter and businessman.
 It was executed by Hans Schuler and installed in a park on the river in downtown Natchitoches.
-The statue was considered liberal for its time, in that it at least acknowledged the existence and worth of African American citizens (it was probably the first statue of an African-American in America).
 Time magazine said "[Jackson] had been lulled to sleep in his babyhood by Negro spirituals, and had played with little slave boys on his father's old plantation, so he recently felt the urge to do something big for the Negro", while the New York Times said "Many white people in the parish have been nursed or served by the old-time 'uncles' and 'aunties', and a warm regard remains on each side."
 In fact, Bryan's sister had warned him that the statue might not be tolerated by some in the local white community.

 The Good Darky statue did become accepted by the white community, and within a few years, a tale gained popularity with whites that inebriated African Americans heading home after night out would ask Uncle Jack the way home, and the statue would direct them correctly.
-(This legend of course reinforced a white narrative of African Americans as hapless and superstitious dolts.)
+This legend reinforced the white narrative of African Americans as hapless and superstitious dolts.

 The Natchitoches African-American community, however, did not generally like the statue, as it promoted a subservient and menial view of the race; and during the civil rights era the statue came under protest, and in 1968 it was gone, either toppled into the Cane River or peacefully removed by the city.

 It was retrieved from the river (if indeed it was thrown there) and put into storage, and later donated by Ryan's estate to the Rural Life Museum in 1974, although the Smithsonian Institution had also asked for it.
 Originally set outside the Museum's main entrance, it has since been moved to an out-of-the-way back lot.

 The purpose and effect of the statue has been criticized: